ACAP volunteer team to lend community support in Kenya

-During study at the ACAP Melbourne campus, the conversation among Jade’s cohort naturally turned to FWI’s objectives and achievements in Kenya.
-As practical examples of the potential for community services and their evolution in real-world scenarios, Jade’s colourful stories inspired four classmates and one teacher to put their skills and textbook theories to the test on the ground in Kenya, from October.
+During study at the ACAP Melbourne campus, the conversation among Jade’s cohort naturally turned to her management of FWI’s objectives and achievements in Kenya.
+As practical examples of the potential for community services and their evolution in real-world scenarios, Jade’s colourful stories inspired four classmates and a teacher to put their skills and textbook theories to the test on the ground in Kenya, from October.

 “The students in my class often heard from me about my work in Kenya in relevance to the course.
 They are all new to the welfare sector and thought volunteering for FWI would be the perfect initial exposure to the industry, having all had prior interest in travel and aid work in Africa,” said Jade.

 “I feel really honoured to have the opportunity to show these students our work at FWI and to introduce them to the stunning culture of the Kenyan people.”